CristiFati/pycfutils/README.md

     for /f %g in ('dir /b /a-d /a-l "pycfutils\tools\*.py"') do (python "pycfutils\tools\%g" -h)
     ```

-Or run them as modules (e.g. in 2 separate terminals):
+Or run them as modules (e.g. in 2 separate terminals).
+Example (*Shell* snippets that also work in *Batch*):

 - Terminal 1:

     ```shell
     python -m pycfutils.tools.connect_to_server -a 127.0.0.1 -p 16180

-    # Go to the other terminal and run the other command, then come back and re-run the previous command
+    # Go to the other terminal and run the other command (start the server), then come back and re-run the previous command

     python -m pycfutils.tools.connect_to_server -a 127.0.0.1 -p 16180
     ```